Are Boredom And Depression Related?

 What Is Depression?

 Depression is a mood disorder that may cause a significant loss of interest in everyday activities and a persistent feeling of sadness.
-While it is normal to have short phases of symptoms that mimic depression, those who experience chronic depression have these symptoms persistently.
+While it is normal to have short phases of negative emotions and other symptoms that mimic depression, those who experience chronic depression have these symptoms persistently.
 However, some medical professionals have noted that depression can lead to significant phases of creativity.
 This is more common in bipolar disorder.

 To be diagnosed with depression, a person must have at least five symptoms lasting for at least two weeks.
 Some of the symptoms that can lead to a diagnosis of depression include: